 We live in a world fueled by science and technology.
 Without a doubt, science has fared well in the field of both male and female fertility.
 IVF, “In Vitro Fertilization,” is one of the most common and successful infertility treatments of modern times.
-Second, comes IUI, “Intrauterine Insemination,” which is also popular for its high success rate.
+Second, is IUI, “Intrauterine Insemination,” which is also popular for its high success rate.
 Both IVF and IUI can be recommended to a patient, based on their causes of infertility, age, and overall health.

-What is IVF?
+What Is IVF?

 IVF is an assisted reproductive technology, which involves manually combining the retrieved egg and sperm in a laboratory dish.
-The embryo is then planted inside woman’s uterus via gamete intrafallopian transfer (GIFT) and zygote intrafallopian transfer (ZIFT).
+The embryo is then planted inside the woman’s uterus via gamete intrafallopian transfer (GIFT) and zygote intrafallopian transfer (ZIFT).

-How does IVF work?
+How Does IVF Work?

 Development of Embryos